mlearnfab/web/_sources/faq.md

 (faq)=
-# Frequently Asked Questions
+# <font color="blue">Frequently Asked Questions</font>

 **Q.** *What is Machine Learning for Absolute Beginners Meetup?*

 **A.** Machine Learning for Absolute Beginners is a learning community.

-Our goal is to help members develop practical skills in Artificial Intelligence and Machine Learning.
+> <font color="maroon">Our mission is to help members develop practical skills in Artificial Intelligence and Machine Learning.</font>

 ---

 **Q.** *How does the community work?*

 **A.** The community supports informal and formal learning paths.
-In the informal learning path, you are a "guest" and welcome to attend all "open" sessions and events.
+In the informal learning path, you are a "guest" of the @mlearnfab community.
+You are welcome to attend all "open" sessions and events.
 In the formal learning path, you become a "member" of the community by enrolling in a formal course of study.

-Members receive access to additional instructional resources, invitation to small group recitations, and the ability to access other learning modules as they become available.
+Members of @mlearnfab receive access to additional instructional resources, invitation to small group recitations, and the ability to access learning modules as they become available.

 ---